 There is not one set rate, even for a specific credit card.
-The rate on your Capital One® Venture® card may be significantly different than your neighbor’s rate.
+The rate on your Capital One® Venture® card may be significantly different than your neighbor’s rate on the same card.
 That’s because creditors use a combination of factors to determine your individual rate.

-How high or low an APR goes is largely based on the following:
+How high or low your credit card APR goes is largely based on the following:

 - The benchmark interest rate from the Federal Reserve at the time you open the account.
 The current benchmark rate is between 0% and 0.25%.

 - Your credit score

-- They type of card you wish to open (i.e. reward credit cards usually have higher rates)
+- They type of card you wish to open.
+For example, reward credit cards usually have higher APR

-If you have excellent credit and apply for a low APR credit card when the Fed drops interest rates, you minimize interest charges.
+If you have excellent credit and apply for a low APR credit card when the Fed drops interest rates, you can minimize interest charges.
 Changes in circumstances may change your rates.

 IMPORTANT NOTE: Credit card APR can change!

 Most (not all) credit cards have variable interest rates.
-That means the rate can change based on what’s happening with the economy.
+That means APR can change based on what’s happening with the economy.
 If the Federal Reserve increases benchmark interest rates, expect your rates to increase, too.
-So, if the Fed raises the rate by 0.25% then you should see your rates increase by that amount, too.
-Since 2017, the Fed has raised interest rates 7 times.
-Although no rate increases have occurred in 2019, experts say you should expect them soon.
+So, if the Fed raises the rate by 0.25% then you could see your credit card APR increase as well.

 Of course, if the economy is weak and the Fed drops interest rates, it’s good for anyone carrying a balance.
 Your debt may be slightly easier to pay off.
 However, most credit card companies won’t lower your rates as quickly as they increased them after a Fed rate hike.